Following the survey you will possess information to understand the extent of any infestation and the appropriate action to take.

 Where possible non-permeable root barrier joins should be made using heated butyl to form a secure seal (adhesive tapes should be avoided unless used in conjunction with robust interlinking folds between the two membranes, or with significant overlaps between the two membranes).
 Permeable root barriers most often than not cannot take heated butyl and therefore these need to joined using secure and robust interlinking folds secured with adhesive tapes.

-Recording the use of boot barriers for Japanese knotweed control
+Recording the use of Root Barriers for Japanese Knotweed Control

 A Knotweed Management Plan for the site should be used to record the location of vertical root barrier installations and the location, area and depth of horizontal and burial root barrier applications.
 This will help avoid any accidental disturbance of the root barrier following its installation.